lukedawilson/tanagra/README.md

 only standard Javascript (currently tested with ES6 and node.js), with no dependency on experimental features, _Babel_ transpiling or _TypeScript_.

+The project website can be found [here](http://tanagrajs.net).
+The npm packages can be found [here](https://www.npmjs.com/package/tanagra).

 ## Project structure

 The project is divided into a number of modules: